Swydo/ddp-apollo/README.md

 import { ApolloClient } from 'apollo-client';
 import { split } from "apollo-link";
 import { HttpLink } from "apollo-link-http";
-import { DDPSubscriptionLink, isSubscription } from 'meteor/swydo:ddp-apollo';
+import { DDPSubscriptionLink, isSubscription } from 'apollo-link-ddp';
 import { InMemoryCache } from 'apollo-cache-inmemory';

 const httpLink = new HttpLink({ uri: "/graphql" });